Contact

 • BIOL 227 Anatomy & Physiology II w/Lab 4 Credits

-• NURS 104 Basic Pathophysiology 3 Credits
+• NURS 104 Basic Pathophysiology (or approved Pathophysiology course) 3 Credits

-Total Required Prerequisite Credit Hours: 34
+Total Prerequisite Credit Hours: 31

 *Statistics does not satisfy math prerequisite for the BSN program.

-Don’t forget to prepare your application for admission into CSU’s nursing program and submit by fall or spring application deadlines.
+At this point, prepare your application for admission into CSU’s nursing program and submit by fall or spring application deadlines.
 The BSN program at CSU is a competitive-entry program and admission to the university does not guarantee admission to the nursing program.

 Requirements for consideration for admission:

-Other considerations by Admissions Committee include but are not limited to:
+Other considerations by Admissions Committee may include but are not limited to:

 • Number of hours completed at CSU

-• Grade earned in NURS 104 course
+• Grade earned in approved Pathophysiology course

-• Interview with Admissions Committee may be required
+• Interview with Admissions Committee

 Official transcripts may be submitted for review through April 1.